Reveal-Energy-Services/orchid-python-api/README-dev.md

 By default, the Python API for Orchid expects to find the Orchid binaries in a specific location on your local system.
 To ensure the correct version of Orchid is installed,

-- Navigate to the orchid installation directory, `$PROGRAMFILES\Reveal Energy Services, Inc\Orchid`
+- Navigate to the orchid installation directory, `$PROGRAMFILES\Reveal Energy Services\Orchid`
 - List that directory
 - You should see a directory named something like, `Orchid-<python-api-version>`, where `<python-api-version>` is a symbolic reference for the version number in which you are interested.
 - Navigate into the version specific information.
 For example, `Orchid-2020.4.232`
+- You should see a directory like `PythonApiLibs`
+- Navigate into this directory
 - You should see files like:
-    - `Orchid.Application.exe`
+    - `appSettings.json`
     - `Orchid.FractureDiagnostics.dll`
-    - `appSettings.json`
     - Many, many others

 To make doubly certain, you could run `Orchid.Application.exe` and ensure that the application displays the